-All students entering the Clinical Laboratory Science, Cytotechnology, or Investigative and Medical Sciences programs at the freshman level should have:
+All students entering the Medical Laboratory Science, Cytotechnology, or Investigative and Medical Sciences programs at the freshman level should have:

-- B average in high school chemistry, biology, mathematics and English
+- Minimum of 3.0 on a 4.0 scale in high school chemistry, biology, mathematics and English

 - Four years of mathematics (including algebra) and English are required

 - An ACT of 20 or above in each area or an SAT of 500 or above in each area is also required.

 Applicants who do not meet all admission requirements should still apply to be evaluated on an individual basis.